About Poetry River

 Thankfully, school nurtured my appreciation for poetry rather than stifling it.
 A few years after my family relocated to Virginia, one particular English and creative writing teacher, Jeanne Hildebrand, intensified my enthusiasm with her inventive lessons.
 She also piqued my interest in teaching.
 After teaching for awhile, I shifted roles to librarian, a profession that allows me to combine teaching and literature with my fascination for science, technology, and a multitude of other subjects.

 At Maggie L. Walker Governor's School, where I currently serve as the librarian, I have the opportunity to mentor young poets, recommend poems related to the themes of students' personal anthologies, and collaborate with teachers to integrate poetry into many subjects and projects, including genealogy, military history, and novel studies of The Things They Carried and Their Eyes Were Watching God.

 I immerse myself in poetry regularly, reading poems nearly every day and reveling in celebrations like Split this Rock and the Geraldine R. Dodge Poetry Festival.

-I admire several poets from my schooldays, including Dickinson, Whitman, Hughes, Brooks, and Rich, and countless I've read since, including Nikky Finney, Mark Doty, Naomi Shihab Nye, Tracy K. Smith, Stanley Kunitz, Marilyn Nelson, Li Young Lee, Dorianne Laux, Mark Turcotte, Laure-Anne Bosselaar, Lucille Clifton, Mary Oliver, Patricia Smith, and Ellen Bass.
+I admire several poets from my schooldays, including Dickinson, Whitman, Hughes, Brooks, and Rich, and countless I've read since, including Nikky Finney, Naomi Shihab Nye, Tracy K. Smith, Stanley Kunitz, Marilyn Nelson, Li Young Lee, Dorianne Laux, Mark Turcotte, Laure-Anne Bosselaar, Lucille Clifton, Mary Oliver, Patricia Smith, and Ellen Bass.